Laci1953/Cowgol_on_CP_M/Games/Adventure/readme.txt

 It also validated the capability of the tools belonging to the Cowgol toochain.

-As a detail: the Z80 assembler source file containing the game, built by the compiler, has 13310 lines and its size is 204 KB.
+As a detail ilustrating the size of this project: the Z80 assembler source file containing the game, built by the compiler, has 13310 lines, its size is 204 KB and uses 1700 labels.